contactsamie/Katana/README.md

 It exposes four definiions in order to achieve one of many goals of bringing into .NET the same kind of ease with which a web applications can be spawn up as there is in nodejs

-1.System Host Absraction aka environment variables env
+a.System Host Absraction aka environment variables env
 ---------------------------
 IDictionary<string, object>
 ---------------------------

-2.Middleware/Framework Abstraction aka AppFunc
+b.Middleware/Framework Abstraction aka AppFunc
 ---------------------------
 Func<env,Task>
 ---------------------------

-3.An Inline Middleware Factory aka Inline IAppBuilder Factory
+c.An Inline Middleware Factory aka Inline IAppBuilder Factory
 ---------------------------
 Use(Func<env*,AppFunc next,Task>)
 ---------------------------
-4.A Generic Middleware Factory aka Generic IAppBuilder Factory
+d.A Generic Middleware Factory aka Generic IAppBuilder Factory
 ---------------------------
 Use<T>(R options)
 where T is new(AppFunc next) and has a method